 - Enter a name, type, and description for your new Security Group.

-- Check the Member Status box to give users added to this Security Group Member access to your community site.
+- Check the Member Status box to give users added to this Security Group Member access to your site.

 - Click Save to add the Security Group to the list.

-Managing Security Groups
+Manage Security Groups

 Select a Security Group to enable the Edit and Delete buttons at the top right.